-TV Reporter Career Profile and Job Description
+TV Reporter Career Profile

 A TV reporter is assigned to cover stories outside the TV station or network each day.
 This is a career that involves travel, sometimes around the block, other times around the world, in order to bring back the story that will be presented on the newscast.
 Often, a TV reporter will have a videographer and possibly a field producer along with a story.
 But, thanks to smaller cameras, a TV reporter is increasingly being sent out to cover news alone.

 As with most jobs in television, the salary for a TV reporter varies depending on a range of factors.
 An entry-level TV reporter working in a small DMA could earn as little as $20,000, maybe less.
 The salary rises dramatically for larger affiliate stations, which may pay $100,000 for a well-known, experienced reporter who is as popular as a station's news anchors.